lizwhales/Super-Hop/README.md

 When discussing if we should use more assets from the unity store, we concluded that the emphasis should be on the shader applied to the object, and that it would not be productive to look for premade assets which fit the aesthetic we are hoping to achieve.
 The decisions made are the results of tradeoffs and balances, such as the amount of attention provided to a limited set of models as opposed to quickly working on a large variety.

 Given the way levels are generated in Super Hop, all of the rendered objects in a level, with the exception of the player, are generated from prefabs.
-This can introduce extra costs by considering the way shaders are used in Unity (attached to materials) and how the same object is required to be duplicated for variance in design.
 Despite this repetition, distinguishable entities are created with the custom shaders through the use of colour.

 When considering on what sort of shader(s) we would implement, we looked at the key characteristics of both the synth-wave and outrun art style.